 What is NavIC?

-NavIC is a navigation service developed in India, for India by the Indian Space Research Organization (ISRO).
+NavIC is a navigation service developed in India for India by the Indian Space Research Organization (ISRO).
 We are all aware of the Global Positioning System or GPS and have been using it for years now to help with geolocation services.
-While GPS was developed by the US Government and is available to use throughout the globe, NavIC is currently India-specific and only covers up to 1500m around the country.
+While GPS was developed by the US Government and is available to use throughout the globe, NavIC is currently India-specific and only covers up to 1500 km around the country.

 Why was NavIC Developed?

-NavIC was developed by ISRO to achieve better location precision not just for civilian use, but mainly for the operations of the military.
-The US government does not provide sensitive GPS information to other countries which gave rise to NavIC.
-Back in 1999, when Pakistani troops took positions in Kargil, India approached the US to get GPS data of the region and this request was denied.
+ISRO developed NavIC to achieve better location precision not just for civilian use but mainly for the operations of the military.
+The US government does not provide sensitive GPS information to other countries, which gave rise to NavIC.
+Back in 1999, when Pakistani troops took positions in Kargil, India approached the US to get GPS data of the region, and this request was denied.
 This made India realize the importance of having an indigenous satellite navigation system which gave rise to NavIC.